 Ekaterine Skhiladze – Office of the Public Defender in Georgia

-NHRIs of: Albania, Armenia, Austria, Azerbaijan, Belgium (Unia), Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Ireland, Kosovo*, Latvia, Luxembourg, Moldova, Netherlands, North Macedonia, Northern Ireland, Norway, Portugal, Romania, Russian Federation, Scotland, Serbia, Slovenia, Spain and Sweden.
+NHRIs of: Albania, Armenia, Austria, Azerbaijan, Belgium (Unia), Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Ireland, Kosovo*, Latvia, Luxembourg, Moldova, Netherlands, North Macedonia, Northern Ireland, Norway, Portugal, Romania, Russian Federation, Scotland, Serbia, Slovenia, Spain, Sweden and Ukraine.

 * This designation is without prejudice to positions on status, and is in line with UNSC 1244 and the ICJ Opinion on the Kosovo Declaration of Independence